javiabellan/machine-learning/ML.md

 import seaborn           as sns

 # ML libraries
 import sklearn     as skl
 import xgboost     as xgb
+import lightgbm    as lgb
+import catboost    as cgb
+import h2o.automl  as ml_auto
+import yellowbrick as ml_vis
+import eli5        as ml_exp
 ```

 ----------------------------------------------------------------